Lakshmi (2018 film): Cast

+Arya, Masoom, Navjot, Ritesh, Arnav, Kunal and Dipali play the other members of the Chennai dance team.
+Kumkum, Adit, Udit, Shahid, Vivek, Dheriya, Anshul, Aabir, Laksh, Tejas, Ranjit and Swam play the other members of the Mumbai dance team.

 Production

 In September 2017, A. L. Vijay and Prabhu Deva began production work on a new film.
 Denying reports that it would be a sequel to Devi (2016), the film was launched in a ceremony on 22 September 2017 with Aishwarya Rajesh also revealed to be a part of the cast.
 Nirav Shah was signed as the cinematographer, while Sam C. S. and Anthony were signed as the music composer and editor respectively.
 The film was revealed to be a joint production by R. Ravindran of Trident Arts and Shruti Nallappa from Pramod Films, who had earlier secured Vijay's dates for the dropped proposed remake of the Malayalam film Charlie with Madhavan and Sai Pallavi.
 Described as a dance film for children, Prabhu Deva worked alongside child dancer Ditya Bhande, winner of the Hindi reality dance show Super Dancer, in the lead role.
 Other young dancers including Akshat Singh and Jeet Das, also worked on the film.

 The shoot of the film was completed on 6 February 2018, with the producers gifting Prabhu Deva a large painting of himself.
-The film was partially re-shot in Telugu with Satyam Rajesh replacing Karunakaran.